buzzfeed/caliendo/README.md

 you invoke tests calling caliendo:

 1. Caliendo writes to the specified cache files.
-The default location is in the caliendo build, caliendo/cache, caliendo/evs, and caliendo/seeds.
-You can change where caliendo creates these directories by setting the environment variable:
+The default location is in the caliendo build, caliendo/cache, caliendo/evs, and caliendo/seeds, and caliendo/used.
+You can change where caliendo creates these directories and file by setting the environment variable:

 ```console
 export CALIENDO_CACHE_PREFIX=/some/absolute/path

 ```

 2. If you would like to be prompted to overwrite or modify existing cached values